Opgørelsespraksis

 Emissions from utility companies (including electricity and district heating) Info tCO2e 1,39

-B3 - CO2e emissions - Scope 3
+B3 - GHG Emissions - Scope 3

 Energy and Processes (Emissions - distribution and transmission losses as well as emissions associated with fuel extraction e.g., coal) Info tCO2e 0,84